 Jesse Rogers Memorial Cemetery is located on the south side of Highway 98 in Mary Esther, Florida, a block west of Mary Esther Cutoff, at the traffic light for the Target Shopping Center.

-> The cemetery grounds are maintained by the City Maintenance Department and burials and records are overseen by the Code Enforcement, Planning and Zoning Department.
+The cemetery grounds are maintained by the City Maintenance Department.
+Records are maintained by the Community Development Department.
 Visitation hours are from sunrise to sunset, 7 days a week,

-> An article in the May 25, 1980 Playground Daily News sheds some light on this historic resting place.
+An article in the May 25, 1980 Playground Daily News sheds some light on this historic resting place.
 It described the beautiful cemetery then as "Guarded by tall cypress trees, moss-draped oaks and the waters of Santa Rosa Sound," which still reflects the locale today.
 A wrought iron fence was added along the northern edge in the 1990s to separate the cemetery from the bustling traffic along U.S. Highway 98.

 Jesse Rogers, whose name the cemetery bears, settled along the Santa Rosa Sound in Mary Esther around 1840 with his family and a herd of cattle.
 The land was "so wild that bonfires were kept burning at night to keep the black bears from devouring the family's pigs."
 He was in his late 80s when he died in 1888, and was originally buried in a wooded spot that he had chosen near where Hollywood Boulevard and Mary Esther Boulevard intersect.
 Often referred to as a pirate with a legendary treasure booty, his gravesite was frequented by those hoping to find a fortune.
 His grandson, J.V.
 Rogers, quietly moved his remains one night to the old Mary Esther burial ground in an unmarked spot.
 A group of his descendants later named the cemetery after him.

 Gravesites & Visitation